garrandall/popular-music-data/tracks/if-my-heart-could-speak-the-manhattans.md

 But hearts weren't made that way
 So my lips will have to say
 What I want, what I want you to know
-Ooooh and it's no secret then
+Oh and it's no secret then
 I'll always want you near
 Cause I love you, yes I love you so